 As you are aware, the Netherlands is playing an active role in fostering the discussion on international law in cyberspace.

 To further substantiate our role, my colleague Minister of Foreign Affairs Stef Blok, and I thought it would be a good idea to talk about this issue in an open setting.

 And to do so here in The Hague, the legal capital of the world, on the first birthday of the Tallinn Manual 2.0.

 (I understand that you started the day with birthday cake to celebrate the occasion… I hope you saved me a piece.)

 Today was also an excellent opportunity to demonstrate the close relationship between our respective ministries.

 It is important that Defence and Foreign Affairs work together on promoting international peace and security.

-I am most pleased with the international composition of the two panels, under the guidance of Professor Mike Schmitt.
+I am most pleased with the international composition of the 2 panels, under the guidance of Professor Mike Schmitt.